RobertAhlin/react-currency-converter/README.md

 # API
 I used the Open Exchange Rate API to get updated currency exchange rates.
 (I had to change from CurrencyLayer API that only allowed 100 request per month, and I soon did reach 100 request when developing.)
+# Version control.
+Using GitHub with commits and push to save work.

 # Error handling
 In the code, there are two main error handling mechanisms: